ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

    * The vMotion IP addresses that were reserved for HCX are released.
    * The HCX management edge appliances are deleted.

-Only the virtual machines that were deployed during the initial installation of the HCX instances are deleted.
+Only the VMs that were deployed during the initial installation of the HCX instances are deleted.
 Any node that is deployed after the installation is not cleaned up.
 {:note}

 ## Related links